0xRuddra/University-Project/README.md

 # University-Project
-This Repo will contain all the project that I have done in my university life
+This Repo will contain all the projects that I have done in my university life